How to Use Field Test Mode to Check Your iPhone Signal Strength

 The number you see displayed for the rsrp0 in field test mode is a measurement in decibel milliwatts.
 It’s a negative number that should fall between -40 and -130.
 The closer this number is to zero, the stronger the signal, so a signal strength of -60 dBm is stronger than -80 dBm.

-There’s another advantage to measuring your signal strength instead of looking at the bars on your phones.
-A measurement in dBms can tell you how much stronger or weaker your cellular connection is.
+There’s another advantage to measuring your iPhone signal strength instead of looking at the bars.
+A measurement in dBms can tell you how much stronger or weaker your cellular connection becomes.
 A 3-dBm increase is effectively doubling your power, so a cellular signal of -72 dBm is twice as powerful as -75 dBm.

 Typically, the strongest signal you can obtain on your iPhone is -50 dBm.
 If you have anything less than -100 dBm, you likely won’t have any service.

-For full functionality, aim for a signal strength between -50 dBm and -80 dBm.
+For full functionality, you’ll want your iPhone signal strength to be in the good to excellent range.
 This should provide a reliable connection for calls and data transfer.
 If your cell strength falls below this range, you might want to consider a cell signal booster in your home to ensure more reliability.

 About 96% of American adults own a cell phone, according to Pew Research.
 And while so many of us rely on our mobile phones, we can only be connected to each other if our phones have a strong enough cellular signal.
 Unfortunately, even if you’re near a cell tower, obstacles can get in the way of the radio signals the tower is trying to send to your phone.